Trust Dental Care Tijuana

 Fun fact: Teeth numbered 1, 16, 17, and 32 are wisdom teeth.
 This numbering system, sometimes called the American Dental System, originated in the United States, according to Wikipedia.

 Premolars: Premolars, or bicuspids, are located next to the canines—two on each side of the mouth, with four on the top and four on the bottom.
 Slightly smaller than molars, they have two cusps for crushing and tearing food.
-The first premolars are closest to the incisors, while the second premolars are nearest to the molars.
+The first premolars are closest to the incisors, while the second pre nearest to the molars.

 Incisors are the eight front teeth, with four on the top and four on the bottom.
 The two teeth in the center are called central incisors, while the ones on either side are known as lateral incisors.
 Their primary function is to bite into food.
 Babies typically grow their first incisors around six months of age.
 When these baby incisors fall out, usually between ages 6 and 8, the permanent incisors take their place.